April 1, 2023 - Kevin Tu

 Account Takeovers

-Fraudsters can contact bank call centers and convince them they’re the authorized user of an account.
-Once they gain access to it, they can take over the account and change critical details that lock out the real user.
-Before conducting this type of fraud, it’s common for scammers to use social media or Google to look up key details on the account owner, such as their mother’s maiden name, birthday, pet’s name, or any other personal information.
+Before conducting this type of fraud, it’s common for scammers to use social media or Google to look up key details on the account owner, such as their mother’s maiden name, birthday, pet’s name, or any other sensitive information.
+They may use tactics such as spoofing or phishing, or even deepfake emails from people the user knows.
+These advanced technologies are hard to spot, but are increasingly common in fraud attempts.

 Identity Theft

 When critical personal details are achieved through phony call center interactions, identify theft becomes a serious problem.
-Fraudsters can gain the information they need through call center agents, then use this information elsewhere to create credit applications, make purchases, and conduct other illicit activities.
-Criminals often get enough information they need via stolen devices or infiltrating unsecured network connections, then contact a person’s financial institution to retrieve other personal details.
+Fraudsters can gain the information they need through call center agents, then use this information elsewhere to create credit applications, make purchases, and conduct other illicit activities, resulting in significant financial losses for the victim.

 Card Not Present (CNP) Fraud

-It’s not uncommon nowadays for transactions to be completed online or over the phone.
+It’s not uncommon nowadays for transactions to be completed online or over the phone calls.
 Cards that are not present (i.e. not swiped through a machine) are being used by scammers to make purchases, and items are often processed and shipped before the legitimate cardholder knows their card has been used.

-Call centers play a role in processing transactions made over the phone.
+Other fraud tactics are used, as well.
 We’ve also seen instances where the fraudster will have themselves added as a secondary user a customer’s account.
 This allows them to build good credit over time and result in bust-out fraud schemes, a type of fraud common in crime rings that costs financial institutions millions of dollars each year.

 Current Efforts to Reduce Call Center Fraud Aren’t Enough